gregorFeigel/SwiftyShellScript/README.md

 - [x] export the rendered script or run it directly
 - [x] embed shell script functions in swift code
 - [x] automatically index and embed shell scripts from the bundle or a folder
-- [x] run scripts and command with a timeout handler
+- [x] run scripts and commands with a timeout handler
 - [x] get and modify file infos